Committee: Conference committee

 Governments at the national level may have a conference committee.
 A conference committee in a bicameral legislature is responsible for creating a compromise version of a particular bill when each house has passed a different version.

 A conference committee in the United States Congress is a temporary panel of negotiators from the House of Representatives and the Senate.
 Unless one chamber decides to accept the other's original bill, the compromise version must pass both chambers after leaving the conference committee.
-The committee is usually composed of the senior members of the standing committees that originally considered the legislation in each chamber.
+This committee is usually composed of the senior members of the standing committees that originally considered the legislation in each chamber.

 Other countries that use conference committees include France, Germany, Japan, and Switzerland.
 In Canada, conference committees have been unused since 1947.
 In the European Union (EU) legislative process, a similar committee is called a 'Conciliation Committee', which carries out the Trilogue negotiations in case the Council does not agree with a text amended and adopted by the European Parliament at a second reading.
 Although the practice has fallen out of favour in other Australian Parliaments, the Parliament of South Australia still regularly appoints a "Conference of Managers" from each House to negotiate compromises on disputed bills in private.

 Different use of term

 In organizations, the term "conference committee" may have a different meaning.
 This meaning may be associated with the conferences, or conventions, that the organization puts together.
-The committees that are responsible for organizing such events may be called "conference committees".
+These committees that are responsible for organizing such events may be called "conference committees".